-Professor; Curriculum Committee Chair of East Asian Studies
+Professor of Anthropology and Curriculum Committee Chair of East Asian Studies

 Department/Affiliation: East Asian Studies, Sociology and Anthropology